 If you are experiencing delays, please let the Managing Editor know as soon as possible and he will update the production schedule for your book accordingly.
 Do keep in mind that since we publish many books, production schedules are very important to maintain, and frequent date changes will mean delays in production on our end.
 To combat this, if your submission date is extended, your manuscript will be put at the end of the production queue

-Please let us know if you have a particular knowledge community and book series you would like your book published in.
-We have twenty-four communities and sometimes books have a bit of overlap with multiple book series.
-We understand that you may already be a member of a specific knowledge community and we would like to give you the opportunity to publish within that community’s book series, especially if it means you will be able to launch your book at a future community conference.
+Please let us know if you have a particular research network and book series you would like your book published in.
+We have twenty-four research networks and sometimes books have a bit of overlap with multiple book series.
+We understand that you may already be a member of a specific research network and we would like to give you the opportunity to publish within that research networks book series, especially if it means you will be able to launch your book at a future conference.

 Layout and Formatting